-PROXY STATEMENT January 4, 2023
+PROXY STATEMENT JANUARY 3, 2024

-The Board of Directors (the "Board") of Geospace Technologies Corporation (the "Company") is soliciting proxies from its stockholders for the Annual Meeting of stockholders to be held at 10:30 a.m. on February 9, 2023, and for any adjournment thereof.
+The Board of Directors (the "Board") of Geospace Technologies Corporation (the "Company") is soliciting proxies from its stockholders for the Annual Meeting of stockholders to be held at 11:00 a.m. on February 8, 2024, and for any adjournment thereof.

-This Annual Meeting will be a virtual-only meeting via live webcast.
-You will not be able to attend the Annual Meeting in person.
-You will be able to attend the virtual Annual Meeting by accessing at meetnow.global/MX4R2KZ and following the instructions set forth below.
-You are entitled to vote at the Annual Meeting if you were a holder of record of the Company's common stock (the "Common Stock") at the close of business on December 15, 2022 (the "record date").
-On January 4, 2023, stockholders entitled to vote at the Annual Meeting will be able to access an electronic version of a proxy card, this proxy statement and the Company's 2022 Annual Report at www.edocumentview.com/geos.
-The Company first distributed copies of these proxy materials to stockholders on or about January 4, 2023.
+This Annual Meeting will be a held both virtually via live webcast and in person at and in-person at the DoubleTree by Hilton, 12801 Northwest Freeway, Houston, Texas.
+You will be able to attend the Annual Meeting virtually by accessing at meetnow.global/MPGCU4H and following the instructions set forth below.
+You are entitled to vote at the Annual Meeting if you were a holder of record of the Company's common stock (the "Common Stock") at the close of business on December 15, 2023 (the "record date").
+On January 3, 2024, stockholders entitled to vote at the Annual Meeting will be able to access an electronic version of a proxy card, this proxy statement and the Company's 2023 Annual Report at www.edocumentview.com/geos.
+The Company first distributed copies of these proxy materials to stockholders on or about January 3, 2024.